Schema Markup for AI Search

 - Use @id to create a persistent identifier other schema can reference

-- Use areaServed - especially important for local and regional businesses
+- Use areaServed, which matters for local and regional businesses

-- Match the description exactly to what appears on your GBP, LinkedIn, and other profiles
+- Match the description to what appears on your GBP, LinkedIn, and other profiles, so cross-references reinforce rather than contradict each other

-- Include foundingDate - adds entity permanence signal
+- Include foundingDate to add an entity permanence signal

 <script type="application/ld+json">